loveencounterflow/icql-dba/README.md

   probably favor English names over symbols since so many SQLish dialects already use so many conflicting sigils like `@` and so on.
 Named formats could also be provided by user.
 * [ ] user defined functions?
-* [ ] pragmas?
 * [ ] services like the not-entirely obvious way to get table names with columns out of SQLite (which relies on `join`ing rows from `sqlite_master` with rows from `pragma_table_info(...)`)?
 * [ ] provide a path to build dynamic SQL; see https://github.com/ianstormtaylor/pg-sql-helpers for some ideas.
-* [ ] ??? introduce single-level namespaces for constructs ???
-* [ ] allow default values for parameters so we can avoid to always having to define 1 method for a query *with* a `$limit` and another 1 method for another query that looks exactly the same except for the missing `$limit`.—How does that work with method overloading as implemented, if at all?
-Any precedences in existing languages?
-* [ ] reduce boilerplate for `insert` procedures and fragments, etc.
-* [ ] implement inheritance for ICQL declarations
-* [ ] remove `better-sqlite3` dependency, consumers will have to pass in a DB instance
-* [ ] introduce syntax to distinguish between compile-time and run-time interpolated parameters, ex.:
-  `select * from $META:schema.$META:table where length > $min_length;`
-* [ ] refactor returned object, `_local_methods` with MultiMix